 It’s a quiet, Saturday morning in my corner of the world.
 The sound of a distant train horn and its rumble down the tracks seems to fit the cooler temperature.
 The birds are chirping near my window.
 A creature is clawing and scratching as it calculates the safest path to preservation beyond the edge of our house.

-In my morning quiet time, the characters of Caleb and Joshua were discussed.
+In my morning quiet time, the focus characters were Caleb and Joshua.
 Ordinary men who decided to take the adventure with God.
 How’s your adventure going with God?

 Matthew 7:14 says,